ProboCI/probo-docs/docs/integrations/gitlab-server.md

 ## Register your GitLab Server with Probo.CI.

 1. Go to [http://app.probo.ci/#/self-hosted/new](http://app.probo.ci/#/self-hosted/new) to register a new self-hosted service.
 2. Enter the following required OAuth connection settings.

+{% note %}
 **Note:** The following required settings are found on your GitLab Server OAuth application settings page.
 Example: `https://gitlab.example.com/admin/applications/1`
+{% endnote %}

-**Server URL:** The URL of your GitLab Server instance.
-Example: `https://gitlab.example.com` **Client ID:** The `Application ID` string from your GitLab Server instance.
+- **Server URL:** The URL of your GitLab Server instance.
+Example: `https://gitlab.example.com`
+- **Client ID:** The `Application ID` string from your GitLab Server instance.
-**Client Secret:** The `Secret` string from your GitLab Server instance.
+- **Client Secret:** The `Secret` string from your GitLab Server instance.

 Now that you have your OAuth application configured and added to Probo.CI you can authenticate with your GitLab Server.